geggenpress4231/player_performance_analysis/README.md

 ## Data Preprocessing
 Mixed-Type Column Identification
-Overview: Identifying columns with mixed data types is crucial for data integrity.
-This step involves detecting columns that mix numeric and string values, which can lead to errors in subsequent analysis.
+Overview: Essential for data integrity, this process detects and flags columns mixing numeric and string values to prevent analysis errors.

-Code Insight: The approach uses sapply(data, is.character) to identify character columns, followed by attempting to convert these to numeric with as.numeric().
-Columns causing NA values upon this conversion indicate mixed types and are flagged for further action.
+Code Insight: Uses sapply(data, is.character) and as.numeric() conversion, identifying columns that cause NA values, indicating mixed types.

 Missing Values Assessment
-Overview: Handling missing values is essential for accurate analysis.
-Missing data can distort analysis outcomes and lead to biased conclusions.
+Overview: Critical for ensuring analysis accuracy, missing values are identified to guide corrective actions like imputation or exclusion.

-Code Insight: The process iterates through each column with is.na(data[[column]]), summarizing missing values to understand data completeness.
-This insight guides strategies like imputation or exclusion of incomplete records.
+Code Insight: Iterates with is.na(data[[column]]), summarizing missing data to inform further handling strategies.

 Duplicate Entry Removal
-Overview: Eliminating duplicate entries ensures each player is uniquely represented, preventing skewed results and inaccuracies in the analysis.
+Overview: Vital for data accuracy, duplicates are removed to ensure unique representation of each player, avoiding skewed results.

-Code Insight: The dplyr package's distinct(short_name, .keep_all = TRUE) function is utilized to remove duplicates based on the short_name column, ensuring data cleanliness and integrity by retaining only the first occurrence of each player.
+Code Insight: Employs dplyr's distinct(short_name, .keep_all = TRUE), eliminating duplicates based on the short_name column.

 ## Analysis